bbauska/W3Cx-5of5/README.md

-This is the first syntax, and there is a variant that is very common in JavaScript, when the length of the callback (source code) is small, you can

-directly add the callback inside the parenthesis of the AddEventListener call
+This is the first syntax, and there is a variant that is very common in JavaScript, when the length of the callback (source code) is small, you can directly add the callback inside the parenthesis of the AddEventListener call.

 So, let&apos;s see this example&hellip; I&apos;m going to comment the first example, and this time, instead of just adding as an argument the name of the